 If you know that you have a personality that gets easily influenced by or gets easily addicted to something then, you might as well not try it.
 If your friends are having a night out at a casino, then might as well not go.

 Find alternative places to entertain yourself.
 The choices are actually endless.
 You can either spend that money to go and travel to see the places you’ve always been dying to see.
-Or to try out new experiences that you’ve been always wanting to try such.
+Or to try out new experiences that you’ve been always wanting to try.

 Lack of Financial Education